Lightning-N-a-Bottle/lnb-node/README.md

     1. **_[TODO: Figure out how to do this, whether it is through pinging or through pyLoRa features]_**
 4. Send the packet across through whatever structure we decided on previously.
 5. We could add a handshake to confirm that the packet was sent properly, however this may be too complex, unnecessary, or slow.

+### Documentation

+The source code comments aim to follow PEP8 and Doxygen requirements, and an html webpage has been generated using doxygen for documentation purposes.

+To recompile the Doxygen html generation, simply run `"doxygen lnb-node"` from the project directory